Miracle-Engineering/cloudgrep/demo/README.md

 # Demo

-The demo shows some sample data for a medium-sized AWS account.
+The demo shows some sample data for a medium-sized AWS account (a few hundred cloud resources).

 ## How can cloudgrep help my organization?